 Gamble is also Veterans United's brewmaster.
 Like many craft brewers, his initial foray into beer making came when he was given a simple, homemade beer kit.
 He developed a considerable brewing portfolio after leaving active duty in 1995, following a short detour in which he earned his MBA and began working in startup Internet companies.
 He trained at the Siebel Institute and managed brewhouse and cellar operations in both New Hampshire and Massachusetts before moving to Florida to be closer to family and friends.

 He worked with the Small Business Administration’s veterans’ program experts, getting a loan to pay for some of the needed equipment.
-Today, he estimates brewery and taproom capital investment in a 9,600-square-foot, retrofitted commercial building at $1.5 million.
+Today, he estimates brewery and taproom capital investment in a 9,600-square-foot, retrofitted commercial building in Jacksonville’s south side at $1.5 million.

 "There is a long history of service in my family.
 It was a key cornerstone of my life and is something I'm passion about," Gamble said.
 The brewery has held fundraising events for charities such as Wreaths Across America and the Military Working Dog Association.
 One signature beer is Scout Dog 44 Amber Ale, named after a Vietnam war infantry platoon that used working dogs.